DoxyPEP

 • Safe to use alongside other medications such as HIV PrEP, HIV medications, hormones, and blockers.

-• Only used to prevent bacterial STIs, like syphilis, chlamydia, and gonorrhea.
+• DoxyPEP prevents bacterial STDs, like syphilis, chlamydia, and gonorrhea.

-• Not effective against HIV or other viral STIs, like herpes, HPV, or Mpox.
+• It is not effective against HIV or other viral STDs, like herpes, HPV, or mpox.

 Is DoxyPEP right for me?